influencer marketing instagram

 What about using paid shoutout websites or other influencer brokers?

-I’ve tried brokers and shoutout websites where you buy a shoutout order direct from a website and I can’t personally vouch for them.
-The results aren’t good and the quality of followers – in my experience, is poor.
-However, I will say that I think these types of websites are on the rise so I do expect that in the future there will be far better quality brokers and intermediaries around.
-For now, I would go direct to an influencer rather than use one of these websites.
+I’ve tried brokers and shoutout websites where you buy a shoutout order directly from a website, and I can’t personally vouch for them.
+The results aren’t good, and the quality of followers – in my experience, is poor.
+However, I will say that I think these types of websites are on the rise, so I do expect that in the future, there will be far better-quality brokers and intermediaries around.
+For now, I would go directly to an influencer rather than use one of these websites.

-On the other hand, platforms that help you to search for an influencer to connect with a great.
-And nowadays they have great technology that helps them keep tabs on the authenticity of an influencer, so they can keep fake accounts at bay.
+On the other hand, platforms help you to search for an influencer to connect with a great.
+Nowadays, they have great technology that helps them keep tabs on the authenticity of an influencer so they can keep fake accounts at bay.
+It’s a bit of peace of mind that you are targeting the right people.
 My personal recommendation is publicfast, which also has a free starter account which is fine for most small businesses.

-Smaller and specific is better.
-And often it’s best to find influencers who are less established.
-The popular ones will have high rates and you don’t want to be paying that.
-Look for influencers who are really aligned to your market when it comes to target customers.
+Smaller and more specific is better.
+And often, it’s best to find influencers who are less established (you’ll sometimes see these people referred to as nano influencers or micro influencers).
+The popular ones will have high rates, and you don’t want to be paying that.
+Look for influencers who are really aligned with your market when it comes to target customers.
 That doesn’t mean they are a competitor, just someone who you might have some common ground with.
-For example, if you are promoting virtual assistance services as a business, have a look at influencers in areas such as website branding – often they’ll have clients who are doing a website overhaul and those may be people who need a virtual assistant to help with the website launch.
+For example, if you are promoting virtual assistance services as a business, have a look at influencers in areas such as website branding – often, they’ll have clients who are doing a website overhaul, and those may be people who need a virtual assistant to help with the website launch.

 Always look at the engagement levels an influencer is getting before you approach them (that’s the benefit of using an influencer network like this one).
 It’s far more important than their follower count.
-Obviously look at likes, but I would pay most attention to the number and type of comments they are getting.
-If they are getting really personal comments from their followers rather than generic ones (i.e.” wow I love that new hairstyle on you!” rather than “great post”) then that’s a good sign they have a really loyal, highly engaged following.
+Obviously, look at likes, but I would pay the most attention to the number and type of comments they are getting as a sign of a high engagement rate and high monthly active users.
+If they are getting really personal comments from their followers rather than generic ones (i.e.” Wow, I love that new hairstyle on you!” rather than “great post”), then that’s a good sign they have a really loyal, highly engaged following.

 To start finding influencers, start with your own followers (your most loyal, engaged followers).
-Look at who else they are following.
-Click on that person and view related accounts.
+Look at who else they are following to see if you can spot a good fit.
+You can do that by clicking on that person and viewing related accounts.
 This is the best way you can start searching for the right person to approach.
-Another good tip is to try a hashtag search, and see what big accounts that uncovers.
+Another good tip is to try a hashtag search and see what big accounts that uncovers.
+Remember to check their country of residence, too.
+If you are marketing to customers in the United States, you probably won’t want to use an influencer from Europe (unless you’re planning to expand overseas).

 How to approach an influencer about a promotion

 The best way to contact an influencer is via email.
-Second best is via Instagram DM (some accounts won’t read these so be warned).
-Sometimes you’ll see on a person’s profile that they use Kik – this is a messaging app that’s popular with Instagrammers, and they might prefer that for contact.
+The second best is via Instagram DM (some accounts won’t read these, so be warned).
+Sometimes, you’ll see on a person’s profile that they use Kik – this is a messaging app that’s popular with Instagrammers, and they might prefer that for contact.

-When approaching them, keep it short, clear and personal (I.e. use their name!
+When approaching them, it’s a good idea to keep it short, clear and personal (I.e. use their name!
 It’s so frustrating when someone has obviously sent you a cut-and-paste email headed Dear Sir).
 And just drop them a quick message with something like this:

-Hey Lauren – Hope you don’t mind the direct email but I’m looking at running a shoutout promotion on Instagram and I am a big fan of your account.
+Hey Lauren – I hope you don’t mind the direct email, but I’m looking at running a shoutout promotion on Instagram, and I am a big fan of your account.
 I’m trying to find a couple of influencers who’d be happy to promote my account to their following in exchange for a small fee – is this something you might be interested in?
 If so, if you could send over your current rates?

 Negotiating a rate

 There’s no going rate as such, so it’s difficult to give you a figure.
-And of course it depends on the industry you’re in – it will vary.
-But I’d focus on starting your paid rates with accounts with other 50k followers as a minimum- probably more, and I’d negotiate a repeated promotion for that size of account(maybe with profile link too).
+And, of course, it depends on the industry you’re in – it will vary.
+But I’d focus on starting your paid rates with accounts with other 50k followers as a minimum- probably more, and I’d negotiate a repeated promotion on your Instagram posts for that size of account(maybe with a profile link, too).
 Test the waters with a rate you can afford.
 Or ask influencers for their going rate.
+Remember to set an Influencer marketing budget, so you don’t overspend at the start.
+You can always increase it later.

-However, if you are promoting a physical product, most of the time you can negotiate giving the influencer the product as a freebie in exchange for a promotion – so you won’t need to pay a fee on top.
+However, if you are promoting a physical product, most of the time, you can negotiate giving the influencer the product as a freebie in exchange for a promotion – so you won’t need to pay a fee on top because you are opting for a free product instead.

-A few bits of detail that’s worth bearing in mind when agreeing a deal.
-First, make sure the shoutout will stay on the influencer’s account for at least 24 hours.
-Secondly, check what time they plan on running the shoutout (you don’t want them to post your promotion during the dead hours when their followers aren’t online) and make sure they don’t run other promotional posts straight after it (ideally you want at least a 2 hour window between posting your promotion to when they do their next Instagram post).
-Lastly, use Paypal to transfer payment and let them know this from the start.
+A few bits of detail that are worth bearing in mind when agreeing on a deal.
+First, make sure the shoutout will stay on the influencer’s Instagram account for at least 24 hours.
+Secondly, check what time they plan on running the shoutout (you don’t want them to post your promotion during the dead hours when their followers aren’t online) and make sure they don’t run other promotional posts straight after it (ideally, you want at least a 2-hour window between posting your promotion to when they do their next Instagram post).
+Lastly, use PayPal to transfer payment and let them know this from the start.

 Influencer Marketing When You’re on a Tight Budget